 Maintain accurate raw material inventories.
 Ensure your purchasing and receiving processes are robust and performing flawlessly.
-Perform cycle counts on key inventory items to ensure they are they are
+Perform cycle counts on essential inventory items to ensure they are they are

 Create and maintain realistic production schedules.
 Know what your line capacities are and load the factory accordingly.
-Share this information with sales so that you can balance the workload and run the plant efficiently.
+Share this information with sales to balance the workload and run the plant efficiently.
 Having Capacity and Line Utilization KPIs can help keep this front and center and support your on-time delivery efforts.
-And, do not pull orders out of production once they go in.
-This just creates chaos, poor morale and delayed shipments.
+And do not pull orders out of production once they go in.
+This just creates chaos, poor morale, and delayed shipments.

 Make quality a priority and part of your culture.
-Nothing throws off on-time delivery more than poor quality products that require rework and reruns.
-Establish KPI dashboards to track quality levels: for example, First Pass Yield, Rework, Scrap and Customer Returns.
-Driving the right performance and results on these KPIs will go along way to keeping your production schedule on time.
-It doesn't matter if the product arrives on time if the product is defective, so don't count rejected deliveries in this metric to measure.
+Nothing throws off on-time delivery more than poor-quality products that require rework and reruns.
+Establish KPI dashboards to track quality levels: for example, First Pass Yield, Rework, Scrap, and Customer Returns.
+Driving exemplary performance and results on these KPIs will go a long way to keeping your production schedule on time.
+It doesn't matter if the product arrives on time or is defective, so don't count rejected deliveries in this metric to measure.

-Monitor your efficiency levels.
+You can monitor your efficiency levels.
 I like to use Overall Equipment Effectiveness.
 This measures the overall effectiveness of a piece of production equipment or the entire line.
 Availability x Performance x Quality.
-This is a great KPI to ensure you are running the plant effectively allowing you to trust your schedules and promised delivery dates.
-A streamlined production process allows you to effectively predict your on time delivery performance in near real time.
+This is a great KPI to ensure you are running the plant effectively, allowing you to trust your schedules and promised delivery dates.
+A streamlined production process will enable you to predict your on-time delivery performance in near real-time effectively.

 Collaborate and build strong relationships with your suppliers.
 Develop a scoring system for your suppliers and track this as a KPI.
-It may take into consideration such factors as pricing attributes, quality specification adherence, response time, lead times and willingness to stock inventory to meet your needs.
+It may consider factors such as pricing attributes, quality specification adherence, response time, lead times, and willingness to stock inventory to meet your needs.
 Customer service is the key differentiator that you can offer.
 On time delivery goals must be shared with your suppliers in today's just-in-time manufacturing expectations.

 Maintain a happy and well-trained workforce.
-One thing I consistently hear is that it is very difficult to find good people to join the manufacturing ranks.
-That makes it a necessity to have the right hiring process in place to hire the right people.
-You also want to onboard and train properly while making sure the environment promotes a happy and connected workforce.
+I consistently hear that it takes a lot of good people to join the manufacturing ranks.
+That makes it a necessity to have the proper hiring process in place to hire the right people.
+You also want to onboard and train appropriately while ensuring the environment promotes a happy and connected workforce.
 People are more likely to stay if they enjoy coming to work and are friends with their coworkers.
-Put KPIs in place to measure Training Hours and Retention of new hires after 90 days, 6 months and a year.
-And of course, monitor overall Turnover.
+Put KPIs in place to measure Training Hours and Retention of new hires after 90 days, six months, and a year.
+And, of course, monitor overall Turnover.
 Please listen to your employee's ideas to make it easier to deliver on-time delivery.

 Celebrate your success by verbally and publicly rewarding your people for maintaining 100% on-time delivery to your customers.
-It doesn’t hurt to give physical rewards as well, whether they be company bling or small monetary tokens.
-For key personnel, an On-Time Delivery KPI should be part of their Job Scorecard.
+It doesn't hurt to give physical rewards as well, whether they be company bling or small monetary tokens.
+An On-Time Delivery KPI should be part of their Job Scorecard for key personnel.

-Making on-time delivery a priority in you annual planning sessions and in your execution ready quarterly plans can set you apart in the market and will go a long way to retaining those valuable customers you worked so very hard to obtain.
+Making on-time delivery a priority in your annual planning sessions and execution-ready quarterly plans can set you apart in the market and will go a long way to retaining those valuable customers you worked so hard to obtain.
 You can use our list of manufacturing KPIs to track your progress.

-Good luck and let me and our readers know some of the other things you are doing improve your delivery of the customer order. - Alan
+Good luck, and let me and our readers know about the other things you are doing to improve your delivery of the customer order. - Alan

 Rhythm Systems KPI Resource Center